Ballester Molina

 Bersa Thunder 380

 Notes: Despite the name, the Thunder 380 is only partly-based on the Thunder 9 series; the Thunder 380 has a quite different profile (it actually looks somewhat like a PPK).
 The Thunder 380 is a much smaller weapon than the rest of the Thunder series, meant more as a backup or concealed-carry weapon than a primary service pistol.
 The Thunder 380’s sights are fixed, though the rear sight is dovetailed and slight changes for windage can be made this way.
 The stainless steel and gold-plated finishes are not available, but the magazine releases and safety catches are both extended.
-Originally available only with a 3.5-inch barrel length and a 7-round magazine capacity, the Thunder 380 was later available in versions with a 9-round capacity, and even later with a shorter 3.2-inch barrel.
+Originally available only with a 3.5-inch barrel length and a 7-round magazine capacity, the Thunder 380 was later available in versions with a 9-round capacity (and called in this expanded-magazine capacity the Thunder 380 Deluxe), and even later with a shorter 3.2-inch barrel.
 A special version of the Thunder 380, the Thunder 380 Super, is essentially identical to a standard Thunder 380 with a 3.5-inch barrel, but has a wider grip to accommodate a double-stack 15-round magazine.

 Twilight 2000 Notes: The Thunder 380 exists only with a 3.5-inch barrel in the Twilight 2000 timeline; with the exception of the Thunder 380 Super.